NiallBunting/niallbunting.github.io/_posts/2019-12-09-ebcdic-character-format-guide.markdown

 ### EBCDIC Basics

 At its heart, both EBCDIC (Extended Binary Coded Decimal Interchange Code) and ASCII (American Standard Code for Information Interchange) are methods of character encoding.
-In simple terms, they are a way of translating a binary number sequence into letters and numbers: ie 61 = a, 62 = b, 63 = c.
+In simple terms, they translate a binary number sequence into letters and numbers: e.g. 61 = a, 62 = b, 63 = c.

-EBCDIC uses an 8-bit (one byte) character encoding, this is different from ASCII that uses a 7-bit encoding.
+EBCDIC uses an 8-bit (one byte) character encoding, which is different from ASCII that uses 7-bit encoding.

 EBCDIC is used to encode the Latin character set.
-However, there are multiple different versions of EBCDIC that are inoperable with each other, the different formats are defined by their code pages, and they are different.
-I recommend checking which one your project uses.
+However, there are multiple versions of EBCDIC that are incompatible with each other.
+The different formats are defined by their code pages, and I recommend checking which one your project uses.

 Here is an example of a fixed width record (in ASCII for readability).